inko-lang/inko/docs/source/getting-started/memory-management.md

 2 cats
 2 cats
 Stack trace (the most recent call comes last):
-  [...]/cats.inko:12 in main.Main.main
+  [...]/src/hello.inko:12 in hello.Main.main
-  [...]/std/src/std/array.inko:104 in std.array.Array.$dropper
+  [...]/std/src/std/array.inko:144 in std.array.Array.$dropper
-Process 'Main' (0x55fd6eb37170) panicked: can't drop a value of type 'Array' as it still has 1 reference(s)
+Process 'Main' (0x11ce5100) panicked: can't drop a value of type 'Array' as it still has 1 reference(s)
 ```

 The reason this happens is because `more_cats` is dropped before `borrow` is